tguild/vehicle_signal_specification/docs-gen/content/introduction/overview.md

 The Vehicle Signal Specification introduces a domain taxonomy for vehicle signals.
 It can be used as standard in automotive applications to communicate information around the vehicle, which is semantically well defined.
-It focuses on vehicle signals, in the sense of classical sensors and actuators with the raw data communicated over vehicle buses and data which is more commonly associated with the infotainment system alike.
+It focuses on vehicle signals, in the sense of classical attributes, sensors and actuators with the raw data communicated over vehicle buses and data which is more commonly associated with the infotainment system alike.